 7. What will the long-term outcome be for my child?

-I always tell parents that I wish I could look into a crystal ball and tell them their child’s future.
+I always tell parents that I wish I could look into a crystal ball and tell them about their child’s future.
 But alas, that just isn’t possible.
-However, the earlier we provide evidence-based reading interventions, the more likely children are to overcome their challenges.
+However, the earlier we provide evidence-based reading interventions, the more likely children will overcome their challenges.
 Also, children with dyslexia will greatly benefit from accommodations throughout their schooling.

-If you are confused about school services and how to get support for your child – we have got you covered!
+If you need clarification about school services and how to get support for your child – we have got you covered!
 We have an online course, Shining at School.
-We designed this course to help you navigate school supports.
+This course is designed to help you navigate school support.
 We know your child can thrive at school!

 Have a wonderful week,